tylerhcarter/tylerhcarter.github.io/podcasts.md

 ---
 layout: default
-title: "Recommendations"
+title: "Podcasts"
-permalink: /recommendations/
+permalink: /podcasts/
 ---
-These are various things that I read, follow, or have used that have given me value.
-Hopefully they can be valuable to you as well.
+These are the podcasts I'm currently subscribed to, which provide value to me consistently.
+I hope they can add value to you as well!

-## Podcasts

 ### Life Principles
 [Your Move with Andy Stanley](https://yourmove.is/)